yhatt/jsx-slack/docs/block-elements.md

 #### As [an input component](#input-components)

-In `<Modal>` container, select-like components will work as [input components](#input-components) by passing suitable props such as required `label` prop.
+By passing suitable props such as required `label` prop, select-like components will work as [input components](#input-components) well.
 Thereby it would allow natural templating like as HTML form.

 ```jsx
 <Modal title="Programming survey">